Skip to Content

 2. In the bowl of your food processor, process the dates, adding 1 tablespoon of the reserved water.
 You'll need a smooth paste, so if the dates are still chunky add another tablespoon of water and process a little longer.

 3. Once the dates are smooth, add the ground almonds, peanut butter, dried coconut and cocoa powder.
 Process just long enough to mix the ingredients.
-Transfer the ingredients into a bowl.
+Transfer the ingredients into a large bowl.

 4. Measure about two teaspoons and roll it in the palm of your hands.
 If the mixture is too soft and difficult to roll, add an extra tablespoon or two of ground almonds or coconut, or one of each and combine.
 Try rolling the mixture again, if the mixture rolls easily then you've got the right consistency.

 5. Scoop approximately two teaspoons and roll the mixture in the palms of your hands until you have a smooth ball.
-You can coat the rolled balls in unsweetened dried coconut or finely chopped nuts of your choosing.
+You can coat the small balls in unsweetened dried coconut or finely chopped nuts of your choosing.

 Storage Instructions